brian-dellabetta/Fusion.jl/docs/src/index.md

 This reaction, if efficiently achievable, is the holy grail of clean energy.
 Helium is not a greenhouse gas, not radioactive, and escapes from Earth's atmosphere over time.
 Output yield is *ten million times* larger than combustion.[^1] Deuterium is abundant, and (if fusion were efficiently achievable) can be fused to create tritium, which is otherwise rare.

 The caveat, of course, is that this is really difficult to achieve.
-In order to bring deterium and tritium (which are positively charged and repel one another) close enough together to fuse, the current leading designs aim to compress and heat fuel pellets to immense pressures and temperatures (~100 million degrees Kelvin).
-[Inertial confinement fusion](https://en.wikipedia.org/wiki/Inertial_confinement_fusion), [magnetized target fusion](https://en.wikipedia.org/wiki/Magnetized_target_fusion), [inertial electrostatic confinement](https://en.wikipedia.org/wiki/Inertial_electrostatic_confinement) and the [Tokamak](https://en.wikipedia.org/wiki/Tokamak) design all reside in this family of thermonuclear fusion reactors.

-It is reasonable to focus on this class of fusion reactor -- this is, after all, how fusion occurs in stars.
+In order to bring deterium and tritium (which are positively charged and repel one another) close enough together to fuse, the current leading designs aim to compress and heat fuel pellets to immense pressures and temperatures (~100 million degrees Kelvin).[^2] It is reasonable to focus on this class of fusion reactor -- this is, after all, how fusion occurs in stars.
 But in spite of exciting recent breakthroughs, the challenges associated with creating an "artifical sun on earth" abound:

-- In the U.S., the [National Ignition Facility achieved fusion ignition](https://www.llnl.gov/article/49306/lawrence-livermore-national-laboratory-achieves-fusion-ignition) with inertial confinement fusion, but [with a total budget of \$3.5B](https://lasers.llnl.gov/about/faqs#nif_cost) its path to a sustainable nuclear reactor that can harvest a net-positive energy remains unclear.
-- The International Thermonuclear Experimental Reactor (ITER), a multi-country initiative to build a Tokamak test reactor in France by 2035, has [an expected cost of \$22B that could swell up to \$65B](https://pubs.aip.org/physicstoday/Online/4990/ITER-disputes-DOE-s-cost-estimate-of-fusion), according to the U.S. Department of Energy.
+- The International Thermonuclear Experimental Reactor (ITER), a multi-country initiative to build a test reactor in France by 2035, has [an expected cost of \$22B that could swell up to \$65B](https://pubs.aip.org/physicstoday/Online/4990/ITER-disputes-DOE-s-cost-estimate-of-fusion), according to the U.S. Department of Energy.
+- In the U.S., the National Ignition Facility (NIF) [achieved fusion ignition](https://www.llnl.gov/article/49306/lawrence-livermore-national-laboratory-achieves-fusion-ignition), but [at a total cost of \$3.5B](https://lasers.llnl.gov/about/faqs#nif_cost) its path to a sustainable nuclear reactor with a net-positive harvested energy remains unclear.

 These numbers are eye-watering.
 Hundreds of millions of degrees, tens of billions of dollars *for an experiment*.
 Thermonuclear fusion is a brute force approach, but it's not the only game in town.
-More elegant proposals for fusion exist, and have for some time.
+A more elegant proposal for fusion exists, and has for some time.

 # The 50-Year-Old Idea